dart-lang/webdev/webdev/README.md

                                   (defaults to on)

 -v, --verbose                     Enables verbose logging.
-    --hostname                    Specify the hostname to serve on (defaults to "localhost")
+    --hostname                    Specify the hostname to serve on.
+                                  (defaults to "localhost")

     --hot-restart                 Automatically reloads changed modules after each build and restarts your application.
-                                  Can't be used with live-reload
+                                  Can't be used with live-reload.

+    --launch-in-chrome            Automatically launches your application in chrome.
     --live-reload                 Automatically refreshes the page after each successful build.
-                                  Can't be used with hot-restart
+                                  Can't be used with hot-restart.

     --log-requests                Enables logging for each request to the server.